Ratio to Fraction Calculator

 How to Convert a Ratio to a Fraction

-A ratio can be expressed as a fraction in a few different ways.
-A ratio can be a part-to-whole or a part-to-part ratio, and the methods for converting a ratio to each type of fraction are a little different.
+A ratio can be expressed as a fraction in two different ways.
+A ratio can be a part-to-whole or a part-to-part ratio.
+The methods for converting a ratio to each type of fraction are a little different.

 How to Convert a Part-to-Whole Ratio to a Fraction

 A part-to-whole ratio is an expression of the relationship between a subset and the entire set.
 For example, the proportion of peaches to a basket of fruit can be expressed as a part-to-whole ratio.

 To convert a part-to-whole ratio to a fraction, simply rewrite the ratio as a fraction.
 The left side of the ratio is the numerator, and the right side is the denominator.

 The fraction can optionally be reduced after converting if needed.